erasmus-without-paper/ewp-specs-api-iia-cnr/README.md

 -------

 This document describes the **Interinstitutional Agreement CNR API**.
-This API is implemented by the all EWP partners, and called by **EWP IIA Repository** whenever related IIAs are changed.
-It allows the partners to listen for changes in all of their IIAs.
+This API can be implemented by all EWP partners, and will be called by some other EWP partners whenever related IIAs are changed on their side.
+It allows the partners to listen for changes in other copies of their IIAs kept in the EWP Network.

 Request method